TGM-HIT/typst-diploma-thesis/src/lib.typ

 /// An abstract section.
 This should appear twice in the thesis regardless of language; first for
 /// the German _Kurzfassung_, then for the English abstract.
 ///
+/// -> content
+#let abstract(
-/// - lang (string): The language of this abstract.
-Although it defaults to ```typc auto```, in
-///   which case the document's language is used, it's preferable to always set the language
+  /// The language of this abstract.
+Although it defaults to ```typc auto```, in which case the document's language is used, it's preferable to always set the language explicitly.
-///   explicitly.
+  /// -> string
+  lang: auto,
-/// - body (content): The abstract text.
+  /// The abstract text.
+  /// -> content
+  body,
-#let abstract(lang: auto, body) = [
+) = [
   #set text(lang: lang) if lang != auto

   #context [